An email dies the minute it is sent – are you sure?

 When you collect customer feedback, it allows you to work on the roadblocks.
 It may be your UX design, loading time, content, and so forth and so on.
 The more you rework on these aspects, the better are your rankings (one of the best ways to improve SEO ).
 Thus, your email marketing can improve your local SEO directly as well as indirectly.

 4. Inbound link

-Inbound links are one of the foremost factors in deciding the vitality of your SEO.
+Inbound links (also known as backlinks) are one of the foremost factors in deciding the vitality of your SEO.
 You have to be smart with these links while you make sure that all of them are directed to your website.
 The more inbound links you have the higher is your Domain Authority (DA).
-It’s a tool designed by Moz, which rates your website from 1-100, the closer you are to a century, the better is your SEO position.
+Simply use a backlink monitoring tool, like Linkody, to find Inbound link opportunities and get in contact with these websites.